How Can a High Credit Rating Get You Cheap Car Insurance?

 But did you know credit also plays a role in how much you’ll pay for auto insurance?
 Credit Karma investigates more on how your credit impacts your auto insurance premiums.

 An auto insurance score is used by auto insurers in most states to predict your insurance risk and price your premiums up or down accordingly.

 Auto insurance score models, similar to credit score models, plug your credit history information into a credit-based scoring formula.
 Just like lenders and issuers use your credit score to determine your creditworthiness, insurers use the credit-based auto insurance score, as well as your driving history, to determine how risky you are to insure.
-For a full breakdown of the auto insurance process, head over to Financial Basics.

 Why Is My Insurance Affected by My Credit?